 It was a high-pressure work week and a bike ride was due.
-Trying to hit the target of minimum one bike ride a month, we planned a short day trip amidst all the hustle bustle of daily life.
-While surfing travel blogs for “Day Rides from Bangalore”, I chanced upon a link to this place often called as the “Chhota Ladakh”, although it looks nothing like Ladakh, I was intrigued.
+Trying to hit the target of a minimum one bike ride a month, we planned a short day trip amidst all the hustle-bustle of daily life.
+While surfing travel blogs for "Day Rides from Bangalore", I chanced upon a link to this place often called as the "Chhota Ladakh", although it looks nothing like Ladakh, I was intrigued.
 A quick google search for the photos and I added this to my list of bike rides this year.

 The route (map)

 Distance: 50 km (one way)

 With a long week at work, I was craving for a short ride out of the city.
 So I just shared the link of the place to the group and by Friday night there were 5 bikes, 7 riders ready to go.
 We decided to leave a little late on Saturday, as it was a short ride and it is pretty cold in the early morning, nowadays.
 So we left by 9 am and stopped for breakfast at A2B Bhavan just after KR Puram before the toll gates.
 After a light South Indian Breakfast, we rode towards Kolar.

 A bit of off-roading, through some narrow village roads and fields, you will hit the quarry.
 As you get off the bike and head of towards the high ground that surrounds this quarry, you glimpse the view of the small lake below.
 Quite a drastic view around the whole scenery of rocks and greenery.
 There is only one entry point to this quarry, and you need to be careful while going down, as there is no proper path to reach there.
 It is a small path down the cliff which can get a bit slippery.
 It is advised to wear shoes here and avoid slippers/sandals.

 It is a quarry that has been inactive for over a year and collected water in most of its sections.
 This blue water and the white rocks of the quarry make it look very attractive.
 Attractive enough for people to call it the "Chota Ladakh".